jctanner/odh-security-2.0/docs/GATEWAY_DESIGN_DOC.md

 1.  **Task 2.1:** Implement the logic to deploy and configure `kube-auth-proxy` as a central service.
 This includes creating its `Deployment` and `Service`, and configuring the `Service` with the necessary annotations (`service.beta.openshift.io/serving-cert-secret-name`) to enable automatic TLS serving certificates.
 2.  **Task 2.2:** Add logic to the gateway controller to configure the `Gateway` with the `ext_authz` filter pointing to `kube-auth-proxy`.
 3.  **Task 2.3:** Implement the OpenShift OAuth integration for `kube-auth-proxy`.
+4.  **Task 2.4:** Extend the `Auth` CRD (`auth_types.go`) to include fields for OIDC configuration (issuer URL, client ID, client secret name).
-4.  **Task 2.4:** Implement the OIDC integration, allowing configuration via a Secret.
+5.  **Task 2.5:** Implement the OIDC integration, reading the configuration from the extended `Auth` CR.
-5.  **Task 2.5:** Complete the research spike for detecting the cluster's auth mode and implement the detection logic or the explicit DSCI configuration.
+6.  **Task 2.6:** Complete the research spike for detecting the cluster's auth mode and implement the detection logic or the explicit DSCI configuration.

 ### Phase 3: Component Migration